petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 {bdg-secondary}`Liferay DXP/Portal 7.3+`

-Asset libraries provide a convenient way to share content across Liferay sites while streamlining content collaboration and reducing the risk of data duplication.
+*Asset libraries* provide a convenient way to share content across Liferay sites while streamlining content collaboration and reducing the risk of data duplication.
 To add, view, and manage an asset library's content, first navigate to the Library's menu page.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)), select the *Applications* tab, and click *Asset Libraries* under Content.

 1. Click the *name* of the desired asset library.

-Now, you can access the library's active applications to create and manage content.
+Now you can access the library's active applications to create and manage content.
 You can also enable staging, implement custom workflows, categorize content using tags and categories, create collections, and more.
 <!--TASK: document Collections and Workflow for Asset Libraries-->

 ![Click the desired asset library's name to access its menu page.](./asset-library-content/images/01.png)